brunohradec/microtasks/README.md

 Look at the REST API Description for each service and replace the port number with `5050`.
-If the service can't be reached, object containing the error description message is returned with the status REQUEST_TIMEOUT.
+If the service can't be reached, object containing the error description message is returned with the status `REQUEST_TIMEOUT`.

 ## Microtasks Service Registry